 Shrimp Lo Mein Ingredients

-To make this recipe, you will need vegetable oil, onions, carrots, celery, cabbage, garlic, shrimp, egg noodles, chicken broth, soy sauce, hoisin sauce, sesame oil, corn starch, green onions, salt and black pepper.
+To make this recipe, you will need vegetable oil, onion, carrots, celery, cabbage, garlic, shrimp, egg noodles, chicken broth, soy sauce, hoisin sauce, sesame oil, corn starch, green onions, salt and black pepper.
+See the recipe card below for amounts and details.

 How Do You Make Shrimp Lo Mein?